dclore78/NIONI/README.md

-# NIONI
+# NiOni

-NIONI is a self-contained, offline multi-agent environment built for uninterrupted creation.
+NiOni is a self-contained, offline multi-agent environment built for uninterrupted creation.
 It unites persistent memory, voice interaction, video and image viewing, document editing, and a dedicated persona editor in one cohesive workspace.

 Advanced AI audio controls and integrated chat archiving keep every session flowing without interruption.
 A GPU-backed core ensures smooth, reliable performance for extended chats and creative sessions.
 NIONI’s custom model store allows effortless model downloads without searching, and a default model comes built in — ready to converse the moment you launch.